sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 # Patch Crawler

 We crawl the MariaDB and Redis git history for live patchable source code changes (commits).
+A detailed explanation of the executed steps is given at the [end of this document](#description).

 > **_NOTE:_**: Patch generation is highly system specific.
 We have noticed slight differences when the following components are deviated from:
-- OS: Debian Bullseye (11)
+>
-- GCC version: 10.2.
+> - OS: Debian Bullseye (11)

-We assume the following steps are executed within the VM.
-At the end of this README, we provide commands using the Docker container.
+> - GCC version: 10.2.
 To safe disk space, we do not save any intermediate data.
 Otherwise several TB of free disk space would be required.

 ## Linux Kernel

-The following steps should be executed using the ***unmodified*** Linux kernel.
+Patch crawling should be done using the ***unmodified*** Linux kernel.

 ```
 # Inside the VM: